 What is a DC plug?

-This page explains the types, shapes, selection methods, and sizes of DC plugs in AC/DC power adapters — desktop & wall-mount.
+This is a page that explains the types, shapes, selection methods, and sizes of DC plugs used in AC/DC Power Adapters — Desktop & Wall-Mount.

-There are various DC plug standards, and when using an AC adapter with a device, it is necessary to select the correct plug.
+There are various standards for DC plugs, and when using an AC adapter for a device, it is necessary to select the correct plug.

 - 3-pin and 4-pin DIN plugs